seriousManual/hirestime/README.md

 ## Examples

-By default the time is measured in milliseconds
+By default the time is measured in milliseconds:
 ````javascript
 const hirestime = require('hirestime')